ergoplatform/ergodocs/docs/uses/mixer.md

 ErgoUtils now support obfuscating entry points for ErgoMixer.

-When you withdraw from the mixer to a wallet, it is obvious that that person has received some funds from the mixer and when he spends those boxes, it is also obvious that those boxes are from the mixer.
+When you withdraw from the mixer to a wallet, it is obvious that that person has received some funds from the mixer, and when he spends those boxes, it is also obvious that those boxes are from the mixer.

 Those who care about privacy and use ErgoMixer, also probably care about not anyone being able to tell that they are using the mixer easily when they interact with their wallets.
 This tool is designed to address this issue.